-Hart Surname Genealogy
+Hart Surname Meaning

 Hart has also from an early time in England and America been Jewish, a convenient anglicized name for German Jewish immigrants.

-Hart Resources on
+Hart Surname Resources on The Internet

-- Hart of Lisburn Harts
+- Hart of Lisburn Harts in Northern Ireland.

 - Hart Early Jewish Harts in America.

 - Hart Family History Harts in Missouri.